-SPA 205 - Intermediate Spanish for Bilingual Speakers I

-Prerequisites: Satisfactory completion of ENG 001 and RDG 002.
+SPA 205 - Intermediate Spanish for Bilingual Speakers I Prerequisites: Satisfactory completion of ENG 001 and RDG 002.
 For native/bilingual speakers only.

-Description: This is the first course in the SPA 205-SPA 206 sequence.
+Description: This course is part of a non-sequential pair of courses for heritage learners.
+This course requires a native knowledge of Spanish.
 These courses offer students who are "native" or bilingual speakers, (who have some knowledge of the spoken language, but who have had little or no formal training) an opportunity to correct and improve effective expression in written and spoken Spanish as well as exposure to the cultural production (literature, film, art) of the Spanish-speaking world.